explainers-by-googlers/cross-origin-storage/README.md

 Feedback from developers working with large AI models, SQLite databases, offline storage archives, and Wasm modules has highlighted the need for an efficient way to store and retrieve such large files across web applications on different origins.
 These developers are looking for a standardized solution that allows files to be stored once and accessed by multiple applications, without needing to download and store the files redundantly.
 COS ensures this is possible while maintaining privacy and security via user consent.

+### User feedback example: Hugging Face

+[Joshua Lochner](https://huggingface.co/Xenova) (aka.
+Xenova) from Hugging Face had the following to say in his [talk at the Chrome Web AI Summit](https://youtu.be/n18Lrbo8VU8?t=1040):

+> _"From the user's perspective, they could search for web-compatible models on the Hugging Face hub, install it with a single click, and then access it across multiple domains.
+Currently, Transformers.js is limited in this regard, since models are cached on a per site or per extension basis."_

 ## Use cases

 ### Use case 1: Large AI models